11. Matrices and Other Arraysļ

 .

-In this section, we will be referring to the two following example matrices.
+Throughout this section, we refer to the two following example matrices:

 (A <- matrix(1:12, byrow=TRUE, nrow=3))